mojtabafazeli/color-alchemy/README.md

 Two tabs at left:

     - Empty Tab: Show "This is an empty tab" when selected
-    - Data Tab: Detail as below
+    - Data Tab: Illustrated as below

 ### 2. Data ###